alexdorn87/custom_hubot/README.md

 ### New Improvement
--   This bot has AI feature which is integrated with wit.ai This bot will catch reminder and alaram it automatically.
+-   This bot has AI feature which is integrated with wit.ai

+    This bot will catch reminder and alaram it automatically.

     And it has rich RESTful api for bot setting.
 -   You can customize this bot freely

     The original hubot's chatbot core can not be modified freely.
-(You could change only script of hubot) It was using node modules. so you don't touch anything on bot core functions.
+(You could change only script of hubot).

+    It was using node modules. so you don't touch anything on bot core functions.

     Now you can customize anything of this bot.

 ### Running OriBot Locally